rhtconsulting/puppet-jboss_admin/README.md

   is not dependent on a specific version if EAP/Wildfly.
 * jboss_batch: Allows an ordered list of JBoss resources and JBoss CLI commands to be specified that will be ensured and executed in the specified ordered.
-The specifics of the specified JBosss resources and CLI commands work the same as they would in an individual jboss_resource or jboss_exec.
+The specifics of the specified JBoss resources and CLI commands work the same as they would in an individual jboss_resource or jboss_exec.
 That is if an address is specified for a resource with an ensure value and optional options then the jboss_batch operation will ensure that state of the resource.
 If any CLI commands are specified they they will be run.
 The jboss_batch will only execute if there are specified resources